-If you’re old enough to remember Smokey the Bear (or Smokey Bear, as he was actually named) you certainly remember the famous slogan, “Only you can prevent forest fires.”
+If you’re old enough to remember Smokey the Bear you certainly remember the famous slogan, “Only you can prevent forest fires.”

-Smokey was an orphaned baby bear caught in a 1950 New Mexico wildfire.
-He was rescued, his burns eventually healed, and he became a national icon housed at the National Zoo in Washington, D.C.
-Posters depicting a friendly bear face beneath a Park Ranger hat brim quickly became familiar across America, and millions of youngsters watching Saturday morning cartoons in the 50’s learned the catchy anthem promoted in TV public service announcements.
-It was a powerful way to teach kids the importance of preserving the health of forests by being responsible on camping trips.
+Smokey was an orphaned baby bear rescued from a 1950 New Mexico wildfire.
+His burns eventually healed, and he gained a home at the National Zoo in Washington, D.C.
+He quickly became a national icon.
+His face beneath a Park Ranger hat was posted across America.
+Millions of kids watching Saturday morning cartoons during that era learned his theme song.
+This media blitz taught the importance of preserving healthy forests by being responsible on camping trips.